twaslowski/chess-analyzer/README.md

 use because it's very convenient on a Raspberry.
 You could also call ```python3 src/main.py &``` and be done with it – whatever works best for you.

-## Contributing

-Of course I'd be very happy if you decided to contribute to this repository!
-Just open a pull request :)

-## Backlog
+## Ideas

-There are some ideas I'm trying to implement right now.
-Here's a list, in no particular order.
-If you're interested in implementing one of those features, hit me up:
+There are potential improvements that could be made to this bot.
+However, since lichess has its own unlimited analysis mode these days, it's pretty much obsolete.
+Still, if somebody would like to continue on this, here's some ideas.

 - Calculation of an accuracy score
-- Distinction into Blunders, Mistakes and Inaccuracies
+- Distinction into Blunders, Mistakes and Inaccuracies (based on eval difference?)
 - Missed wins and faster mating lines
 - A nice-looking infographic accumulating the scores throughout the game
-- User settings regarding analysis depth/time, not having to see opponent mistakes and other good stuff
+- User settings regarding analysis depth/time, not having to see opponent mistakes

-## Reporting Issues

-If there's anything wrong with the code, feel free to open an issue.
-Please describe your issue with as much detail as you can so I can get on fixing it as easily as possible.